abeggchr/ui-testing-travel-guide/slides/transscript.md

 * selectors might not be detected as you wish

 *Related Pattern*: The alternative is to implement test yourself.

-#### Challengers
-Comparing with other tools which offers this feature

-### How does Selenium work

-Selenium server (either standalone or started locally)

-using WebDriver protocol (specification: https://w3c.github.io/webdriver/)

-BrowserDriver implementation per Browser

-controlls the Browser

-### How to control,TypeScript vs. C# or Java

-Now the question is, how to control the Selenium server.
-There are libraries in JavaScript, C#, Java, Ruby and Phyton to control the API exposed by the Selenium server.

-#### Demo: Basic test case in C# and in TypeScript

-Selenium also offers a tool to record.
-This is called *Selenium IDE*.
-It lets you quickly record a test case.

 #### Demo: Test case recoding with Selenium